Malaysia Airlines Flight 370: Satellite communication resumes

-Sometime after the final ACARS transmission at 01:06, the satellite communication system aboard the aircraft went offline (possibly due to a power interruption), and remained offline during the plane's initial deviation from its scheduled flight path.
-However, for an unknown reason, at 02:25 MYT, when the aircraft was somewhere over the Andaman Sea, the aircraft's satellite communication system booted back up and sent a "log-on request" message—the first message since the ACARS transmission at 01:06—which was relayed by satellite to a ground station, both operated by satellite telecommunications company Inmarsat.
-After logging on to the network, the satellite data unit aboard the aircraft responded to hourly status requests from Inmarsat for the next 6 hours and two ground-to-aircraft telephone calls, at 02:39 and 07:13, both unanswered by the cockpit.
+Sometime after the final ACARS transmission at 01:06, the satellite communication system of the aircraft went offline, and remained offline during the aircraft's initial deviation from its scheduled flight path.
+However, for an unknown reason, at 02:25 MYT, when the aircraft was somewhere over the Andaman Sea, the satellite communication system booted back up and sent a "log-on request" message—the first message since the ACARS transmission at 01:06—which was relayed by satellite to a ground station, both operated by satellite telecommunications company Inmarsat.
+After logging on to the network, the satellite data unit on the aircraft responded to hourly status requests from Inmarsat for the next six hours, as well as two ground-to-aircraft telephone calls, at 02:39 and 07:13, both unanswered by anyone in the cockpit.
 The final status request and aircraft acknowledgement occurred at 08:10, about 1 hour and 40 minutes after the flight was scheduled to arrive in Beijing.
 The aircraft sent a log-on request at 08:19:29, which was followed, after a response from the ground station, by a "log-on acknowledgement" message at 08:19:37.
-The log-on acknowledgement is the last piece of data received from Flight 370.
+This log-on acknowledgement is the last piece of data received from Flight 370.
 The aircraft did not respond to a status request from Inmarsat at 09:15.

-The general consensus among investigators is that Flight 370 crashed somewhere in the southern Indian Ocean sometime between 08:19 and 09:15 on 8 March due to fuel exhaustion, although the exact time and location of the crash remain uncertain.
+The consensus among investigators is that Flight 370 crashed somewhere in the southern Indian Ocean sometime between 08:19 and 09:15 on 8 March due to fuel exhaustion.
+The exact time and location of the crash remain uncertain.
+However, using the aircraft's final communication (the log-on acknowledgement), a rough crash location was triangulated.